zookage/zookage/README.md

 ### Components and versions

-Changing [kustomization.yaml](https://github.com/zookage/zookage/blob/main/kubernetes/kustomization.yaml), you can include/exclude any components in `bases` and specify their versions in `images`.
+Changing [kustomization.yaml](https://github.com/zookage/zookage/blob/main/kubernetes/kustomization.yaml), you can include/exclude any components in `resources` and specify their versions in `images`.

 You should also check [Compatibility](https://github.com/zookage/zookage#compatibility) and pick up a valid combination.